edhowland/viper/doc/help/help.md

 - Tab or Down arrow : Advances to next Topic or Heading.
 Cycles around to first  Heading if at end of document.
 - Backtab or Up arrow : Returns to previous heading or Topic
 - Control L : Repeats the last spoken text of the current item
+- Control space : On a link, proceeds to this page
+- Right bracket : Returns to the previous page, if any.
+- Left bracket : Proceeds to next document in history, if any.
 - Shift Page Up : Moves to first element in the current document
 - Shift Page Down : Moves to the last element in the current document